This post was originally published May 3, 2018 on mitre.org.

 Why ATT&CK was Created

-ATT&CK stands for Adversarial Tactics, Techniques, and Common Knowledge.
-MITRE started this project in 2013 to document common tactics, techniques, and procedures (TTPs) that advanced persistent threats use against Windows enterprise networks.
+MITRE started ATT&CK in 2013 to document common tactics, techniques, and procedures (TTPs) that advanced persistent threats use against Windows enterprise networks.
 ATT&CK was created out of a need to document adversary behaviors for use within a MITRE research project called FMX.
 FMX’s objective was to investigate use of endpoint telemetry data and analytics to improve post-compromise detection of adversaries operating within enterprise networks.
 Much of that work is documented here: Finding Threats with ATT&CK-based Analytics and the Cyber Analytics Repository.